DanielRein-1/DanielRein-1/README.md

 - 👋 Hi, I’m @DanielRein-1
-- 👀 I’m interested in machine learning and AI
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on
+- 🩷 No crush only crash
 - 📫 How to reach me Daniellrein8@gmail.com
-- 😄 Pronouns:
 - ⚡ Fun fact: i love coding

 <!---